VoronDesign/VoronUsers/printer_mods/GadgetAngel/Bigtreetech_Octopus_V1.1_Color_PIN_Diagram/README.md

 You can find a Voron 2.4 wiring diagram at https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-V1.0/blob/master/Octopus%20works%20on%20Voron%20v2.4/Firmware/BTT_OctoPus_Voron2.4_Wiring_English.pdf

-## Bigtreetech has a Github repository for the Octopus V1.1:
+## Bigtreetech has a Github repository for the Octopus V1.0 and Octopus V1.1 Board:

 The Bigtreetech Github repository is located at https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-V1.0

-## Klipper firmware supports the Octopus V1.1 board:
+## Klipper firmware supports the Octopus V1.0 and Octopus V1.1 Board:

 Here is the link to the config file on github for the Octopus V1.1 board https://github.com/Klipper3d/klipper/blob/master/config/generic-bigtreetech-octopus.cfg.